Ismael-VC/PyReCall.jl/README.md

 ### Specifying the Python version

-If you want to use a different version of Python than the default, you can change the Python version by setting the `PYTHON` environment variable to the path of the `python` executable and then re-running `Pkg.build("PyReCall")`.
+If you want to use a different version of Python than the default, you can change the Python version by setting the `REPYTHON` environment variable to the path of the `python` executable and then re-running `Pkg.build("PyReCall")`.
 In Julia:

-    ENV["PYTHON"] = "... path of the python program you want ..."
+    ENV["REPYTHON"] = "... path of the python program you want ..."
     Pkg.build("PyReCall")

 Note also that you will need to re-run `Pkg.build("PyReCall")` if your `python` program changes significantly (e.g. you switch to a new Python distro, or you switch from Python 2 to Python 3).

-To force Julia to use its own Python distribution, via Conda, simply set `ENV["PYTHON"]` to the empty string `""` and re-run `Pkg.build("PyReCall")`.
+To force Julia to use its own Python distribution, via Conda, simply set `ENV["REPYTHON"]` to the empty string `""` and re-run `Pkg.build("PyReCall")`.

 The current Python version being used is stored in the `pyversion` global variable of the `PyReCall` module.
 You can also look at